conoro/hugo.conoroneill.com/content/post/the-inaugural-beara-way-ultra.md

 ![Start Line](/images/2023/06/utb3.jpg)

 ## What's this core training y'all keep talking about?
-About 10 miles in, I had two horrible realisations- [1] I hadn't recovered at all from WTF and was already exhausted and [2] My core and quads were both also trashed from WTF and even running downhill hurt like hell.
+About 10 miles in, I had two horrible realisations - [1] I hadn't recovered at all from WTF and was already exhausted and [2] My core and quads were both also trashed from WTF and even running downhill hurt like hell.

 By the time I got to the Dursey cable car (and yay it'll be back in action next week!)
 I was out of water, overheated and struggling badly.
 But the water-station crew did a brilliant job of boosting me.
 And like so many lovely aid station people, they lied through their teeth - "Oh ya, there's several people behind you".
 Sure sure.
 I know I'm last.